pierre-rouleau/pel/doc/pel-manual.rst

 Open PEL PDF files quickly from Emacs:
    PEL provides a set of key bindings that open you local copy of the file (or the Github-hosted copy) inside most key prefixes.

-For example to open your local copy of the `Search and Replace`_ PDF file that describes the search and replace features available under Emacs type ``<f11> s <f1>``.
+   - For example to open your local copy of the `Search and Replace`_ PDF file that describes the search and replace features available under Emacs type ``<f11> s <f1>``.
 To open the same file but from the Github site prefix these keys with ``C-u``.
+   - For topics such as `Narrowing`_ and `Navigation`_, type ``<f11> ? p``
+     followed by the topic name or a portion of the name followed by tab to activate Emacs completion, then hit return once you selected the topic.

 See the `PDF Documentation`_ section for more info on why these are PDF files.
 The format of these files makes them something between a set of quick-sheets and